ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 Step 1 – SYSTEM SETUP
 -----------------------------

 a.
-Make sure **Java 8** or Java 11 is installed in your system.
+Make sure **Java 11** is installed in your system.

 #.
-Install Apache HTTP server (Version 2.4).
+Install Apache HTTP server (Version 2.4) with SSL enabled.

 #.
-Install PostgreSQL server (version 9.5).
+Install PostgreSQL server (version 9.5 or above).
 The postgreSQL server can
    be installed on the same machine when you run NDEx server, or can be installed on a separate machine.